impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

 If the user specified a first argument, then we assume it is the version number that the user wants to see the prefix for, so we set `RBENV_VERSION` equal to that first argument and export it as an environment variable, so that this process and any child processes can use it.

 If the user did *not* specify a first argument, *and* if `RBENV_VERSION` is currently blank, we set `RBENV_VERSION` equal to the return value of the `rbenv version-name` command.
 Based on a cursory run of `rbenv version-name` in my `bash` terminal, this appears to be quite similar to running `rbenv version`, but only including the number itself (not including the path to the `.ruby-version` file that sets the version number, as does the `rbenv version` command).
-Note that we don’t export the environment variable in this case.
+Note that we don't export the environment variable in this case.

 If neither the above `if` or `elif` conditions are met, that means that:

- - The user didn’t specify a first argument, AND
+ - The user didn't specify a first argument, AND
  - The user has previously set a value for `RBENV_VERSION.

 This could happen if, for instance, the user runs the command as such: